What Is Gum Disease?

 Have you noticed bleeding in your gums when you floss or brush your teeth?
 Bleeding gums is a common sign of periodontal (gum) disease, which is an oral problem that impacts the smiles of many patients.
 Other signs and symptoms that result from the presence of gum disease in the mouth include bad breath, puffy or red gums, tender gum, and loose teeth.
 Caused by bacteria that live within oral plaque, gum disease destroys the bone and connective tissues around the teeth and can result in tooth loss over time if the condition is not treated.
 Gum disease has also been linked to diabetes, stroke, heart disease, and additional general health problems and can impact your overall well-being along with the quality of your smile.

 At Made Ya Smile, we want to help you and your loved ones keep your smiles healthy and beautiful.
-General dentist Dr. Andrew LeQuang and our skilled team routinely screen for gum disease during your routine exam visits and offer effective options to treat this condition.
+Our skilled dentist and team routinely screen for gum disease during routine exam visits and offer effective options to treat this condition.
 Gum disease is the leading cause of tooth loss among adult patients.
 The earlier gum disease is diagnosed and treated, the better the chances of minimizing bone loss and its destructive effects.
 Gingivitis is the beginning stage of gum disease and is reversible with early care.
 If it is allowed to progress to periodontitis or advanced periodontitis, the effects on the bone that supports the teeth are irreversible.
 Over time, gum disease that remains untreated may lead to the loss of natural teeth.
 If you think gum disease may be putting your health and smile at risk, please contact our Katy, TX practice and schedule a periodontal screening with our experienced team today.

 Periodontal Disease Reviews